-(A) The City Manager is hereby directed to prepare, or cause to be prepared, a preliminary Assessment Roll for the Fiscal Year commencing October 1, 2015, in the manner provided in the Ordinance.
+(A) The City Manager is hereby directed to prepare, or cause to be prepared, a preliminary Assessment Roll for the Fiscal Year commencing October 1, 2016, in the manner provided in the Ordinance.
 The Assessment Roll shall include all Tax Parcels within the Property Use Categories.
 The City Manager shall apportion the estimated Fire Inspection Assessed Cost to be recovered through Fire Inspection Assessments in the manner set forth in this Preliminary Rate Resolution.
-A copy of this Preliminary Rate Resolution, the Ordinance, documentation related to the estimated amount of the Fire Inspection Assessed Cost to be recovered through the imposition of Fire Inspection Assessments, and the preliminary Assessment Roll (once prepared) shall be maintained on file in the office of the City Clerk and open to public inspection.
+A copy of this Preliminary Rate Resolution Assessed Cost to be recovered through the imposition of Fire Inspection Assessed Cost to be recovered through the imposition of Fire Inspection Assessments, and the preliminary Assessment Roll (once prepared) shall be maintained on file in the office of the City Clerk and open to public inspection.
 The foregoing shall not be construed to require that the preliminary Assessment Roll be in printed form if the amount of the Fire Inspection Assessment for each parcel of property can be determined by the use of a computer terminal available to the public.